Contexter/FountainAI/episodes/Episode5/episode5.md

-### Episode 5: Generating a Full-Stack Vapor Application and CI/CD Pipeline with GPT-4o
+### Episode 5: Try or Die - Generating a Full-Stack Vapor Application and CI/CD Pipeline with GPT-4o

 #### Table of Contents
 1. [Introduction](#introduction)